Remember those in prison as if you were in prison with them. Hebrews 13:3

 Our caring volunteers train, console, and mentor into wholeness people both in and out of long-term incarceration.
 Choose what you can do:

-Go inside the corrections facility to walk along side your mentee as he or she completes a job preparation training course, develops an understanding of his or her true value as a human being, and learns how to successfully transition into the workplace culture.
-Then, continue to provide encouragement and guidance for a minimum of 90 days
+A mentor walks alongside his or her mentee as he or she completes a job preparation training course, develops an understanding of his or her true value as a human being, and learns how to successfully transition from a life of day to day survival into an atmosphere of teamwork in the workplace.
+Then, volunteers continue to provide encouragement and guidance for a minimum of 90 days following the reentrant’s release from incarceration.
+Volunteers should strive to be there for friendship, advice, emotional (not financial) support, encouragement, and as a source of contacts as the mentee reconnects with his or her family or finds housing elsewhere, gets a job, and begins the process of rebuilding his or her life.

 Each of you should use whatever gift you have received to serve others, as faithful stewards of God's grace in its various forms.